CLICK HERE FOR INDEX PAGE

 FURTHER CIRCUIT DEVELOPMENT

 Look closely at different aspects of circuit development.
-For instance, producing a sheet showing the type of switches or input/output devices you may use, may be important as part of the development section of your project.
+For instance, producing a sheet showing the type of input and output devices you may use, may be important as part of the development section of your project.

 SUGGESTIONS: